PostHog Usage Anomaly Detector

 AI-powered daily usage anomaly detection — statistical baseline comparison with probable cause analysis.
 SILENT when normal, alerts only on anomalies.

 Monitors PostHog event data daily against a 30-day rolling baseline.
 Detects spikes, drops, and correlated shifts using standard deviation thresholds.
 Reasons about probable causes (deployment, campaign, seasonal, technical).
 SILENT when no anomalies — respects team attention.
 Slack alert + Notion anomaly log.
 29-node n8n workflow with daily scheduler.
-BQS 12/12 certified.
+Blueprint Quality Standard (BQS) 12/12 certified.
+This came from a product team that found a 40% usage drop three weeks after it started because their dashboard only showed weekly totals.
+The detector monitors usage patterns at the cohort level and alerts on statistically significant deviations.

 triggerSchedule01FetcherPostHog API02AssemblerBaselines03AnalystAnomaly Score04FormatterAlert OnlySlackAnomaly AlertNotionAnomaly Log